Kirkland Laing: Remembering The Gifted One

 Laing had spent the last part of his life in a nursing home in Nottingham, battling bravely with dementia.
 His final fight and one he couldn’t run or hide from, and one he had no chance of winning.
 Boxing will likely give us many more similar stories.

 Many years previous Laing survived a fall from a balcony in Hackney.
 Different versions of the same incident.
 Pushed or fell, he was lucky to survive.
 Did that fall bring the dementia on, or was it boxing that accelerated life’s silent killer.
 Either way, Laing likely suffered in silence in his final days.

-Laing was just 66 when all the life and fight finally left his body in the early hours of Wednesday morning.
+Laing was just 66 when all the life and fight finally left his body in the early hours of that Wednesday morning on 9th June in 2021.
 Too young to die for sure, but he packed everything into those 66 years.
 Laing enjoyed life.

 I always wonder if fighters who leave much of their primes in bars and needles would change anything with the benefit of hindsight.
 With Laing, I doubt he would have changed anything, he lived his life the way he wanted to.
 Boxing just helped him pay for it.